pha3z/CompositeKeyDictionaryTest/README.md

 There is one situation where a Nested Dictionary would work better:
 If your program needs to look up a particular subdictionary and then do successive lookups exclusively on that one subdictionary.
 In such a case, the first lookup would load a chunk of the second-level dictionary into hot cache.
 Then successive lookups would be less likely to require memory fetches.
-Such a case could be enormously faster than a true composite key dictionary depending on the data layout in memory.
+Such a case could be enormously faster than a true composite key (ValueTuple) dictionary depending on the data layout in memory.